capacity4dev/capacity4more/README.md

-## Update/reinstall
+## Reinstall

-You can update/reinstall the platform any type by running the install script.
+You can Reinstall the platform any type by running the install script.

 	$ ./install